-Maize prices mostly remained steady to firm during the week.
+Maize prices mostly remained with mixed sentiment as south indicative markets remained firm and Naughachia and Delhi markets remained with weak bias during the week.
 Maize prices at Delhi market were continued to ease on third consecutive week and down Rs.
 60/quintal to Rs.
 1140 per quintal as buyers are continued substitute wheat and bajra for maize.

 In Davangere prices were up by 2.80 per cent to Rs.
 1250/qtl as demand from poultry feed users good and are found active in procuring raw material to fulfill the requirement on depleting stock levels.
-Summer season Is almost ended and rainy season may create higher demand for poultry products.
-As prevailing prices reached the price level expected by traders/stockists and are interested to release remaining stock slowly to market at Rs.
+With summer ending demand for poultry products is likely to go up.
+As prevailing prices have reached the price level expected by traders/stockists, they are bound to release remaining stocks slowly to market at Rs.
 1250/quintal prices.

 Maize prices at Nizamabad (Andhra Pradesh) remained firm at Rs.
-1270/qtl price level on continued regular demand from local poultry feed manufacturers amid declining new crop supply even export demand from overseas also down.
+1270/qtl price level on continued regular demand from local poultry feed manufacturers amid declining new crop supply even as export demand from overseas is down.

 In Naughachia (Bihar), maize prices were down by 3.08 per cent to Rs.
-945/qtl as continued rain affected the quality of maize considerably.
+945/qtl as continued rains have affected the quality of maize considerably.
 Quality concern as well as higher moisture content kept buyers away from the markets and new crop is fetching at discount, which further keeping prices in check.